joelhawksley/identity/_posts/2020-06-20-notes-on-strangers-to-ourselves.md

 ### Doing before knowing

-“Children are especially likely to act on automatic pilot, with their adaptive unconscious guiding their behavior in sophisticated ways before they are aware of what they are doing or why they are doing it.”
+> Children are especially likely to act on automatic pilot, with their adaptive unconscious guiding their behavior in sophisticated ways before they are aware of what they are doing or why they are doing it.

 This makes it difficult to study the development of the mind in children.
 Most studies of cognitive development rely on self-reporting, even when studies of children.
 Because the conscious system develops more slowly than the non-conscious one, self-reports can be misleading.